Please refer to the blog post ‘What you need to know about the new Climate Active electricity carbon accounting rules‘

 To accurately account for carbon, our client had to query their inverters and had to work with their carbon emissions software provider and their retailer to ensure that correct data was available – in other words, a lot of effort for a small benefit.

-Luckily, in October 2018, the Department of Environment and Energy decided to trial a new carbon accounting approach.
+Luckily, in October 2018, the Department of Environment and Energy (now the Department of Industry, Science, Energy and Resources) decided to trial a new carbon accounting approach.

 The new way of carbon accounting for exported solar electricity

-With a recent decision by the Department of Environment and Energy who administer the Climate Active to trial a new approach, you can now claim the carbon reduction from solar exports.
+With a recent decision by the Department of Industry, Science, Energy and Resources (formerly Department of Environment and Energy) who administer Climate Active to trial a new approach, you can now claim the carbon reduction from solar exports.

 You are allowed to count electricity generated from renewable energy sources and exported into the electricity grid as a credit (or reduction) in your carbon account.
 The decision was made because exported energy is considered zero emissions and displaces the need for the generation of emissions-intensive energy elsewhere.